French Open, Paris

 Semifinals: (Associated Press)

 Andres Gomez of Ecuador moved into the finals of the French Open and to within one victory of achieving his career dream, by defeating error-prone Thomas Muster of Austria today.
-Gomez, the fourth seed who says he wants to win this clay-court Grand Slam tournament above all others, defeated Muster, 7-5, 6-1, 7-5.
+Gomez, the fourth seed who says he wants to win this clay-court Grand Slam tournament above all others, defeated Muster, 7-5, 6-1, 7-5 in 1 hour 56 minutes.
 The Gomez -Muster match promised to be a clay-court classic.
 They are among the best players in the world on the surface, with big ground-strokes and the ability to stay out there forever until an opponent falters.
 Gomez didn’t have to wait long for that to happen, and the match never lived up to expectations, despite a third-set comeback by Muster, who was seeded seventh.
 And, after 10 years of frustration, Gomez was in his first Grand Slam final.
 “This isn’t the day I’ve thought about.
 It’s another one.
 I knew one day I would be the player who would be on top and that’s the way it’s working at the moment.”
 Gomez won the first three games, saving two break points in the opener, before a passing shower stopped play for about five minutes.
 The break was so quick that the players did not even have to warm up when they returned from the locker rooms.
 Muster, like Gomez in his first Grand Slam semi, picked up the challenge after the interruption, holding the fourth game and breaking on a double fault for 3:2.
 He fought off four break points before Gomez broke for 4:2, but broke back in a game that featured a soccer-kick on break point.
 Gomez dropped his racket on a serve and kicked the return.
 At the World Cup, it would have been a winner, but not at Roland Garros.
 Both players were making mistakes, but Muster’s came at bigger moments and Gomez made some important shots.
 Muster had break point for 4:4 but couldn’t convert, Gomez saving the game with a volley, an ace and a service winner.
 Gomez broke for the set on a Muster forehand that went long.
 Muster’s problems continued at the start of the second set.
 Gomez won 24 of 28 points at one stretch and took a 5:0 lead.
 Muster stopped the seven-game slide for 5:1 but Gomez held on a forehand winner for the set, with Muster managing just 11 points in the seven games.
 They met three weeks before in the semi-finals in Rome, and Muster survived three match points winning the 3rd set tiebreaker.

 Andre Agassi reached his first Grand Slam final today with the help of his own muscle and the mistakes of a stubborn Swede.
 He will meet Andres Gomez of Ecuador for the title on Sunday.
 Pounding winner after winner from the baseline, running down drop-shots and lobs, and jumping on weak serves, Agassi defeated Jonas Svensson, 6-1, 6-4, 3-6, 6-3.
 Agassi had no trouble with Svensson at the start, racing to a 3:0 lead with brutal forehands and precise passing shots.
 Svensson held his serve for the only time in the first set in the fourth game before Agassi finished out the set 6-1.
 Agassi raced to a 4:0 lead in the second with overpowering ease.
 Svensson narrowed it to 5:4 but Agassi still had too much and went up two sets with a 6-4 win.
 In the third set, Agassi went up a break and appeared to be headed to an easy victory.
 But Svensson refused to fold and took five of the next seven games to force the match into a fourth set.
 But Agassi came back and went up 3:0.
 Svensson again came back to close to 4:3.
 However in the eighth game, Svensson made a pair of backhand errors to give Agassi a chance to break.
 Svensson attempted a serve-and-volley but popped the ball long to have Agassi serve for the match.
 Agassi controlled the game, getting a match point when Svensson hit a service return long.